Alisher Usmanov: Megafon

-Portfolio investments
+Other investments

-In 2009 Facebook's founder and chief executive, Mark Zuckerberg turned to Russian investors at a meeting brokered by Goldman Sachs.
+In 2009, Mark Zuckerberg solicited investments in Facebook from Russian investors at a meeting brokered by Goldman Sachs.
 Usmanov made his first investment to Facebook in 2009 by Mail.ru, investing $200 million for a 1.96% stake that valued Facebook at $10 billion.
-He accepted Zuckerberg's conditions and gave up the voting rights on those shares to him.
-Facebook's IPO in 2012 valued it several times greater and in selling his stake Usmanov won around $1 billion on it.
+He accepted Zuckerberg's conditions and did not receive voting rights on those shares.
+Usmanov netted $1.4 billion from the sale of those shares in 2013.

-In 2011 the DST made an $800m investment in Twitter.
+In 2011, DST Global made a $400 million investment in Twitter for 5% of the company.
+The investment was sold in 2014.

-Through Mail.Ru Group Usmanov made notable investments in other international technology companies, including Groupon, Zynga, Airbnb, ZocDoc, Alibaba and 360buy.
+Through Mail.Ru Group, Usmanov made notable investments in other international technology companies, including Groupon, Zynga, Airbnb, Zocdoc, Xiaomi, Alibaba Group and JD.com.

-In 2013, he was said to have invested $100 million in Apple.
-He subsequently disposed of his shares in early 2014.
+In 2013, Usmanov invested $100 million in Apple.
+He disposed of his shares in early 2014.

-The Alibaba investment was said by Usmanov to be up 500% in late 2014.
-The Facebook investment Usmanov implied he had sold, saying "I admire Facebook, but I said 'arrivederci' Facebook".
-At the same time, he said he had made an investment in "Chinese low-cost smartphone maker Xiaomi", saying it is a "future technology giant", and that he is looking to invest in India, particularly the online trade sector.

-In September 2018, it was reported that Mail.ru would enter into a $2 billion joint venture with Alibaba Group Holding Ltd. The agreement would merge the online marketplaces of both companies in the Russian market and was backed by the Kremlin via the Russian Direct Investment Fund.
+In September 2018, Mail.ru entered into a $2 billion joint venture with Alibaba to merge the online marketplaces of both companies in the Russian market and was backed by the Kremlin via the Russian Direct Investment Fund.